 - User friendly: Signaturely can help your signees draw, type, or upload their online signature and guide them through the rest of the process.

 - Team collaboration: Your whole team can edit and review your documents to ensure quality.

 - Cloud-based integrations: So you can easily upload your documents from any online server.

 - Faster service: Optimizing your documents for online signatures is as easy as uploading, adding signature fields, and sending them.

 No mobile app: Mobile app is still under development.

 DocuSign is a veteran online signature platform.
-It has a number of advanced features, such as advanced signature fields and powerful CRM integrations.
+It has advanced features, such as advanced signature fields and powerful CRM integrations.

-Although not as intuitive as other options, DocuSign is perfect for users who are already very familiar with online signatures and are willing to pay for advanced capabilities.
+Although not as intuitive as other options, DocuSign is perfect for users who are already familiar with online signatures and willing to pay for advanced capabilities.

 - Great integrations: The platform seamlessly integrates with multiple CRMs.

 - High level of customization: Customize your documents and workflow through advanced options and API integrations.